laravel/docs/upgrade.md

 Of course, don't forget to examine any 3rd party packages consumed by your application and verify you are using the proper version for Laravel 5.8 support.

-### Facade
+### Facades

-#### Facade root service resolving
+#### Facade Service Resolving

 **Likelihood Of Impact: Low**

-The `getFacadeAccessor` method [can now return only the string value representing the identifier/alias of the service](https://github.com/laravel/framework/pull/25525).
-If you have a facade in your project or package whose `getFacadeAccessor` method returns an object, you should change it so that a string is returned.
+The `getFacadeAccessor` method may now [only return the string value representing the container identifier of the service](https://github.com/laravel/framework/pull/25525).
+Previously, this method may have returned an object instance.

 ### Routing